-To one end is the cosy sitting room, with its plump sofas drawn around the log burning stove, where you will be able to tuck up with a roaring fire in winter, or spill out to the little private garden come the spring and summer months.
+To one end is the cosy sitting room, with its plump sofas drawn around the log burning stove, where you will be able to tuck up with a roaring fire in winter or spill out to the little private garden come the spring and summer months.

 The central area is given over to dining, where a fine table is set to give you views out across the courtyard to the surrounding meadow.

-The kitchen is a good sized space with fine hand built units, maple worktops along with all the mod cons needed to rustle up your favourite Jamie or Delia dish.
+The kitchen is a good-sized space with fine hand-built units, maple worktops along with all the mod cons needed to rustle up your favourite Jamie or Delia dish.
 Or even try your hand at breadmaking with the Bread Maker and basic ingredients thoughtfully provided.

-Off the dining area is the downstairs shower room with a super walk in shower, basin and WC.
+Off the dining area is the downstairs shower room with a super walk-in shower, basin and WC.

 Bedrooms & Bathrooms

 Stairs lead up to a large landing and the two bedrooms and bathroom.
-Both bedrooms have pitched ceilings and are delightfully furnished offering a choice between the double with its king sized bed, and the twin bedded room.
+Both bedrooms have pitched ceilings and are delightfully furnished offering a choice between the double with its king-sized bed, and the twin-bedded room.
 Between the two is the bathroom, beautifully appointed with a contemporary roll top bath, basin and WC.
 As mentioned, there is also a shower room downstairs.

 Outside you are surrounded by a landscape of meadows and low rolling fell.
-The little garden is for sole use of guests and will make a pleasing space to relax in summer.
+The little garden is for the sole use of guests and will make a pleasing space to relax in summer.

 To summarise, for me this super property seems perfect for those seeking a romantic retreat or a base for family holidays, set far from the busy centres, yet with good local amenities and plenty to explore both near and further afield - Perfect…

 The village of Caldbeck lies on the edge of the Caldbeck Fells, forming part of the northern massive of the Cumbrian Mountains.
-Set within a triangle of some of the most well known locations and towns, you are only twenty five minutes or so from such popular places as Keswick, Penrith, Cockermouth, and the cathedral city Carlisle, set just below Hadrian’s Wall in the infamous land of the Reivers, and on up to the Solway Coast with its sandy beaches, abundance of wildlife and spectacular sunsets.
+Set within a triangle of some of the most well-known locations and towns, you are only twenty five minutes or so from such popular places as Keswick, Penrith, Cockermouth, and the cathedral city Carlisle, set just below Hadrian’s Wall in the infamous land of the Reivers, and on up to the Solway Coast with its sandy beaches, abundance of wildlife and spectacular sunsets.

 The village derives its name from the river Cald Beck on which it stands.
 The river provided power for a thriving mill industry, along with a brewery, a fine church and a huddle of pretty, traditional stone built, shops and houses.